girlscript/winter-of-contributing/C_CPP/Fundamentals/Applications of CPP.md

 # **IoT Devices**
 IoT (Internet of Things) devices include embedded systems which mostly rely on CPP.
 Some examples of these devices are appliances, IoT enabled cars, smartwatches, smart TVs, and medical devices.

 Here, I have listed a few real world applications of CPP primarily focussing on young developers.
-Apart from these CPP is also used in Movie production, Graphic designing, Medical technology, aeroplane softwares, AR/VR, machine lerning etc and therefore it is adequate to say that CPP is and will be one of the most important languages to learn in the coming years.
+Apart from these CPP is also used in Movie production, Graphic designing, Medical technology, aeroplane softwares, AR/VR, machine learning etc, and therefore it is adequate to say that CPP is and will be one of the most important languages to learn in the coming years.